-Serbia: Banatski Dvor will have a capacity of up to one billion cubic meters of gas29.
-December 2019. / News Serbia Energy
+Serbia: Banatski Dvor will have a capacity of up to one billion cubic meters of gas, News Serbia Energy

 Energy projects represent a significant segment of the Serbia 2025 investment program.